 3. The gradient wave.

 The conjecture is that these, separately or together, may cause flow generation and stimulation of the myocardium leading to a range of ECG changes, arrhythmias, and even induction of ventricular fibrillation.
 Implanted prostheses and metallic vascular clips may be dislodged, and implanted ferromagnetic materials can heat up to burn the surrounding tissue.
-The device may be made with"MRI safe"material, but that does not mean the equipment as a whole is "MRI compatible".
-So, the safe option is advising a MRI compatible pacemaker whenever needed.
+The device may be made with"MRI safe"material", but that does not mean the equipment as a whole is "MRI compatible".
+So, the safe option is advising an MRI-compatible pacemaker whenever needed.

 The Government hospitals have an agreement with a company whereby a single chamber rate responsive model is supplied that delivers a pulse on demand.
 These are not truly MRI compliant and an agent of the company will place a magnet over the pacemaker so that it will not affect the circuit with strong electromagnetic or radio-frequency waves.
-It was a fact I had to face in clinical practice during the active days was that a number of my open heart patients come with an MRI already done and an observational study show minimal effect in MRIs of 1.5 Tesla.
-In most centers, the recommendations of the internationally accepted guidelines are not followed and it is the patient who is going to suffer and be blamed.
-These equipments are made of 'MRI safe' bio-materials and we know that though stainless steel, which is used for binding the sternum, is least affected with the RF and the magnetic waves of MRI.
+It was a fact I had to face in clinical practice during the active days that a number of my open heart patients came with an MRI already done and an observational study showed minimal effect in MRIs of 1.5 Tesla.
+In most centres, the recommendations of the internationally accepted guidelines are not followed and it is the patient who is going to suffer and be blamed.
+These types of equipment are made of 'MRI safe' bio-materials and we know that stainless steel, which is used for binding the sternum, is least affected by the RF and the magnetic waves of MRI.

-Conclusion will be incomplete without this story --- Arne Larson, in whom the first pacemaker was implanted, outlived the pair of Ake Senning and Rune Elmqvist, the implanting surgeons and the developer.
+A conclusion would be incomplete without this story --- Arne Larson, in whom the first pacemaker was implanted, outlived the pair of Ake Senning and Rune Elmqvist, the implanting surgeons and the developer.
 In his lifetime he received 5 pulse generators while 22 lead systems had to be changed.
-Evolution and development of pacemakers remain to be ongoing and in the recent past there has been reports of successful implantation of lead less pacemakers.
-In the single chamber pacing, the pacemaker was placed in the right ventricular apex only.
-Dual chamber pacing involved introduction of two pacemakers, one pacing the atria as it was placed in the right atrial appendage while the other was positioned in the right ventricular apex.
+Evolution and development of pacemakers remain ongoing and in the recent past, there have been reports of successful implantation of lead-less pacemakers.
+The pacemaker was placed in the right ventricular apex in the single chamber pacing.
+Dual chamber pacing involved the introduction of two pacemakers, one pacing the atria as it was placed in the right atrial appendage.
+At the same time, the other was positioned in the right ventricular apex.
 Communication between the two occurred by a wireless mechanism and a physiological pacing with appropriate atrioventricular delay is maintained.
-The effort in the research and consequent development with addition of new algorithms has always been at trying for a better quality of life in compromised hearts.
+The effort in the research and consequent development with the addition of new algorithms has always been at trying for a better quality of life in compromised hearts.